lawrencegripper/azure-aks-terraform/Readme.md

 Then the connection details from the `redis` and the `log analytics workspace` are injected into the Kuberentes cluster as `Secrets` and a `Deamonset` is created to host the `container monitoring solution agent`.

+A `Service Principal` is also created for use by the Kubernetes cluster.

 ## Using

 ### Required Tooling